Rare Disease Clinical Trial Expertise

 Strategies for Success

-Given the challenges with finding, recruiting, and retaining patients for rare disease trials, there are countless considerations to improve clinical program success:
+Given the challenges of finding, recruiting, and retaining patients for rare disease trials, there are countless considerations to improve clinical program success:

-- Consider the use of a central site model
+- Consider using a central site model to ease patient participation and travel burden.

 - Select the right regulatory strategies, study design, and expedited pathway(s)

-- Understand the specific disease progression and how that might affect study design, data capture, and safety reporting
+- Understand the specific disease progression through a natural history study to determine how that might affect study design, data capture, and safety reporting

 Fortunately, patients with rare diseases and their families are among the most involved and proactive patient populations in the world.
 They participate in trial design and help recruit other patients as well as build registries.
 Most of all, they want rare disease therapies that work, and they are encouraging sponsors to take their research to the international level.
 At Veristat, we think this is a promising approach.